sesam-io/file-share-service/introduction/README.rst

 Get files changed after specific time
 -------------------------------------

-We can also get only the files and directories modified after a specific point in time:
+We can also get a list of the files and directories that have been modified after a specific point in time:

 ::